eva-engine/eva-engine.github.io/docs/tutorials/game.md

   height: 1000, // required
   transparent: false, // optional
   resolution: window.devicePixelRatio / 2, // Optional, if it is 2 times the image design, it can be divided by 2
-  preventScroll: false, // Prevent page scrolling
+  enableScroll: true, // Enable page scrolling
   renderType: 0 // 0: automatic judgment, 1: WebGL, 2: Canvas, it is recommended to use Canvas below android6.1 ios9, business judgment is required.
 })